 In light of these results, one can gently say that the graphics core of the i7 6700K is approaching the standard gaming capabilities of HD-Ready (or 1280X720) screens.
 This is a great achievement for the team of Intel Considering that this is a separate processing unit on my back chip Square modern and strong cores.

 Analysis of performance tests

-I will begin the analysis of the performance tests with the score of the obvious.
+I will begin the analysis of performance tests with a score of the obvious.
 Some expected this and some waited for the performance tests.
-The overall performance difference between the i7 4790K and the i7 6700K is zero.
-In fact, this is one of the performance differentials if not the "lowest" difference we have seen in the transition between different brackets.
-Even in the transition between 2600K and 3770K, the differences were much more dramatic.
+The overall performance difference between the i7 4790K and the i7 6700K is nil.
+In fact, this is one of the performance differences if not the "lowest" difference we have seen in the transition between different residences.
+Even in the transition between 2600K and 3770K the differences were much more dramatic.